-According to Japanese people, flowers are not only a mere object; flowers are considered a symbol of the inner emotion of human beings.
-Today we are going to talk about Ikebana; what is Ikebana, what is the purpose of it, different types of ikebana, and rules of it.
+According to Japanese people, flowers are not only mere objects; flowers are considered a symbol of the inner emotion of human beings.
+In the discipline of Ikebana, flowers are arranged in a Japanese flower vase called Ikebana Vase.

 What is Ikebana?

 Ikebana means “arranging flowers” or “making flowers alive“.
 It’s also known as Kado or Kadou which means “the way of flowers“.
 It’s the art of flower arrangement inspired by Buddhism and refined by the people of Japan.

 The Purpose of Ikebana

 Offerings to Buddha

 Ikebana was first introduced to Japan by Chinese Buddhist priests.
 It’s not just a simple flower arrangement where flowers are just put together in a vase.

 Rather it holds a symbolic meaning with the art of flower arranging.
 Ikebana is used to make offerings to Buddha.

 Japanese people believe that the offering of Gods should not be meaningless; it should be made with time and effort and must contain a significant meaning.